 Switch those (one or more) breakers to the “Off” position, then back “On” to reset the circuit.
 Then check your thermostat and fiddle with the controls to see if the heater will come back on.

 Still no luck?
-Look to avoid heater repair, Take a look at your heating unit and look for a Reset button, often red or yellow.
+Take a look at your heating unit and look for a Reset button, often red or yellow.
 The reset button will reset the heater’s internal circuits which may have flipped during a power surge or an extended outage.
 Press and hold the reset button for about five second, and release.
 DO NOT press the reset button more than once or you’ll activate a safety lockout and will need to call a technician.

 Give it about two minutes, fiddle with the thermostat, and see if the heat comes back on.
 (No doubt you see a pattern forming here)